Lists & Rules

 AWARD RULES

-2) DEADLINE: JANUARY 25TH!!
-The deadline for most SAR award entries to reach the SAR Awards Chairperson.
+2. DEADLINE: January 25th is the deadline for most SAR award entries to reach the SAR Awards Chairperson.
 All entries shall first be judged by respective states at the STATE level.
-The State Awards Chairperson shall do one or a combination of the following: MAIL – the State winner of each award to be reviewed in ONE (1) PACKAGE or EMAIL each separately to the email address shown with these rules (It is different from prior years!).
+The State Awards Chairperson shall do one or a combination of the following: MAIL – the State winner of each award to be reviewed in ONE (1) PACKAGE or EMAIL each separately to the email address shown with these rules.
 Each State Awards Chairperson MUST send a list of the award winners being submitted to SAR for review and all award submissions MUST include the SAR Award Name.

-3) Application Form: The application form is a separate sheet.
-Forms available at the end of the awards list or may be found on the website as a separate item at: www.southatlanticregiongardenclub.org or from your State Awards Chairperson.
-Items to Note:
+3. Application Form: The application form is a separate sheet.
+Forms available at the end of the awards list or may be found on the website as a separate item at: https://www.southatlanticregiongardenclubs.org/ (look for ‘Awards’ drop down menu) or from your State Awards Chairperson.

-a) Three (3) page limit – One side only of the page; Does NOT include application form;
+• Three (3) page limit – One side only of the page; does NOT include application form;

-d) Binders & vinyl sheet protectors are no longer needed nor allowed; NOTE there is an exceptions!
+• Binders & vinyl sheet protectors are no longer needed nor allowed; NOTE there is an exception!

 SCALE OF POINTS FOR JUDGING SAR AWARDS

-15 POINTS: Participation – size of club, involvement of members, community, government agencies, professionals, you residents in facilities, others (Involvement is not required in all of these)
+15 POINTS: Participation – size of club, involvement of members, community, government agencies, professionals, residents in facilities, others (involvement is not required in all of these).

 100 POINT TOTAL